jdevop33/hockey-pouches/TASKS.md

 - [ ] Set up staging environment
 - [ ] Add backup and recovery procedures
 - [ ] Implement proper logging and monitoring

+### Styling and UI Notes

+- The project uses Tailwind CSS v4 with both .css and .js configuration files
+- The project has two layout files: app/layout.tsx (root layout) and app/components/layout/NewLayout.tsx (component layout)
+- The BrandingProvider in app/layout.tsx controls the overall branding theme (set to "old" for blue styling)
+- Shadcn/ui components need to be properly integrated with the project's styling

 ## 📱 Mobile Responsiveness